MLMondays/MLMONDAYS/docs/doc1.md

 ML-Mondays consists of 4 in-person classes, on Oct 5, Oct 13 (a day delayed, due to the Federal Holiday Columbus Day), Oct 19, and Oct 26.
 Each class follows on from the last.
 Classes 1 and 4 are pairs, as are classes 2 and 3.
 Participants are therefore expected to last the course.
 Optional homework assignments will be set for participants to carry out in their own time.

-> If you can't guarantee blocking out 2-3 hrs on those days in Oct, then you do not have time for the course

 However, all course materials, including code, data, notebooks, this website, and videos, will be made available to the entire USGS in November, after the event.
 Full agenda to be announced later.

 ## Required pre-course reading